 Companies can also keep carbon credits for future use in trading, or for their own allowances.
 For companies that run over their GHG emissions limits and don’t cover their allowances, a fine is often imposed.
 Carbon cap and trade systems are usually designed to adjust the cap annually and limit GHGs, gradually reducing the allowable limit of GHG pollution for those industries targeted by the cap and trade system.

-Carbon Offsets are a vital part of making ETS work; allowing companies to invest in international sustainability projects in order to furfil their GHG reduction obligations.
-There are trades that offset GHG emissions in cap & trade systems; such as trades for credits with companies that have, or invest in – forestry projects, renewable energy, energy efficiency, green building, and sustainable transit projects.
-Sanctioned GHG offsets also include investment in reforesting or projects that work to limit deforestation, or trades with companies that have livestock projects that incorporate sustainable practices, or with companies that invest in “clean coal” technologies such as carbon capture and storage (CCS) or other carbon sequestration measures.
+Carbon Offsets are a vital part of making ETS work; allowing companies to invest in international sustainability projects in order to fulfill their GHG reduction obligations.
+There are trades that offset GHG emissions in cap & trade systems; such as trades for credits with companies that have, or invest in - forestry projects, renewable energy, energy efficiency, green building, and sustainable transit projects.
+Sanctioned GHG offsets also include investment in reforesting or projects that work to limit deforestation or trades with companies that have livestock projects that incorporate sustainable practices, or with companies that invest in carbon capture and storage (CCS) or other carbon sequestration measures.

-To make cap and trade systems even more effective, there should be even more offset credits allowed in these systems for trades with companies that implement GHG emission saving renewable energy and energy efficiency technologies like: solar and wind farms and/ or other renewable energy projects, CCS, integrative gasification combined cycle (IGCC), anaerobic digestion (AD), combined heat and power (cogeneration) (CHP), etc…
+To make cap and trade systems even more effective, there should be even more offset credits allowed in these systems for trades with companies that implement GHG emission saving renewable energy and energy efficiency technologies such as: solar and wind farms and other renewable energy projects, CCS, integrative gasification combined cycle (IGCC), anaerobic digestion (AD), combined heat and power (CHP), etc…

 Carbon offsets can be purchased by individuals, non-profit organizations, and private businesses of every size, from small businesses to large international companies, and even governments; in order to lower their net carbon footprint and/ or in order to support sustainability efforts worldwide.
-Carbon offsets help balance out global GHGs and other environmental degradation; for instance damage to the environment wrought by companies which commit deforestation, and companies which are reliant on fossil fuels, are a partial solution to the deforestation problem.
+Carbon offsets help balance out global GHGs and other environmental degradation; for instance, damage to the environment wrought by companies that commit deforestation, and companies that are reliant on fossil fuels, are a partial solution to the deforestation problem.

-Carbon offsets for reforestation, planting trees, and other conservation projects provide fossil fuel intensive companies a “nature-based” offsetting solution; as trees, plants, and wilderness ecosystems, sequester carbon.
-Ideally, carbon offsets should be valued and calibrated to truly offset the company’s emissions, as reflected in the company’s investment in the offsets.
+Carbon offsets for reforestation, planting trees, and other conservation projects provide fossil fuel intensive companies with "nature-based" offsetting solutions.
+Trees, plants, and wilderness ecosystems sequester carbon.
+Ideally, carbon offsets should be valued and calibrated to truly offset the company's emissions, as reflected in the company's investment in the offsets.